 InfluenceChronicles.com -- At one of our crisis communications workshops, a general counsel said his company would use a strategy of ignoring reporters to delay or kill a negative story.
-Isn't it best to refuse to communicate with news media until all the facts are known, he asked, and there’s some “good news” to tell?
+It's best to ignore news media until all the facts are known, or until there's some “good news” to tell.

 But this works only if your company is Boss of Everyone.
-If it isn't, then you can’t stop media from reporting a legitimate breaking news story any more than you can push water uphill with a fork.
+If it isn't, then you can’t stop media from reporting a legitimate news story any more than you can push water uphill with a fork.
 Not only do your pants get wet, but you look like you're clueless about gravity and other forces of nature.

 What drives media coverage of your company's crisis or controversy is being first with the headline, and then being first with new information as the situation unfolds.
 An editor or producer has no obligation to include -- much less wait for -- your company's spin of the story.

-In the analog days, we'd say that a story didn’t have to be complete because “there’s always another newspaper tomorrow.”
-Then we’d wait for it on the porch while enjoying our Tab and Space Food Sticks.
+In the analog days, we'd say that a news story didn’t have to be complete because “there’s always another newspaper tomorrow.”
+We'd wait for it on the porch with our Tab and Space Food Sticks.

 Today, however, updated and expanded versions of a story are delivered as fast as it takes to upload.
 Confirmations and clarifications, new discoveries, allegations, comment strings, Facebook posts, Tweets and real-time video spread across the ether with mind-blowing speed to form an information ecosystem that didn’t exist only hours before.